rstudio/shiny-server/README.md

 }
 ```

-Here is a minimal configuration file for a server that hosts two apps:
+Here is a simple configuration file for a server that hosts two apps:

 ```
 # By default, use the 'shiny' user to run the applications; this